An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Muzzleloader Shooting

-• Description: Engage in shooting using firearms loaded from the muzzle.
+• What is it?
+Engage in shooting using firearms loaded from the muzzle.

 • Goal / Objective: Master the art of shooting with traditional muzzleloading firearms.